SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 Travel to Euoro example

-consider you have to travel to europ and you have a list of places you want to visit during your trip.
+Consider you have to travel to europ and you have a list of places you want to visit during your trip.
 Your have a **time capacity of 3 hours** only.
 You decided to list your places with the **time** each place will take and a **score of points** representing how much you want to visit the place.
-We will use Greedy algorithm to solve this problem to create a plan conataining te places you should visit.
+We will use Greedy algorithm to solve this problem and create a plan conataining the places you should visit.

 place 1:
 time: 1 hour
 score: 5 points

 place 2:
 time: 2 hours
 score: 10 points

 place 3:
 time: 1 hour
 score: 15 point

 place 4:
 time: 3 hour
 score: 5 point

 Solution:
 Using Greedy algorithm.